 Finally, Bob Powers (1992) identifies ways instructors can ask and respond to questions effectively:

-It's important to keep in mind that questions involving threshold concepts can be particuarly difficult for students to answer.
-For information on introducing and teaching such concepts to students, see this Two-Minute Mentor video with KU faculty members Susan Williams and Reva Friedman.
+It's important to keep in mind that questions involving threshold concepts can be particularly difficult for students to answer.
+Watch our Two-Minute Mentor video with KU faculty members Susan Williams and Reva Friedman for information on introducing and teaching threshold concepts to students.

 Many students believe that they already have a firm grasp on how to read when they get to college.
 Why, then, are students often discouraged by their attempts to read college texts?
 Ann Cudd (2003), formerly of the Philosophy Department at KU, proposes that much of this frustration stems from the fact that they do not understand that the type of reading approach used should vary based on the type of text that is being read.
 “You don’t read a novel the same way you read a philosophical essay or a mathematical proof or a poem.
 Students have to be helped to realize this and then to develop the new eyes they need to see the kinds of texts you assign them,” she states.